Grandstream Phone Headset

 Cost: ~$29.95

-How Corded Headsets Work with Grandstream Telephones?
+How Corded Headsets Work with Grandstream Telephones

-A corded solution for Grandstream works with three options: an amplifier, a 3.5mm cable, or a direct connect cable.
+A corded solution for Grandstream works with three options: an amplifier, a 3.5mm cable, or a direct-connect cable

-Setup Using an Amplifier
+Using an Amplifier

 Initiating Calls: Press the "Call Control" button to start the call.

-Setup Using 3.5mm Cable
+Using a 3.5mm Cable

-Cable: You can use the standard 40845-01 3.5mm cable for quick disconnect.
-This cable is usually 6 ¼ inches long.
+Cable: Use the standard 40845-01 3.5mm cable (approx. 6¼ inches long) for quick disconnect.

 CS500 and W700 Wireless Headsets for Grandstream Phones